equinix/terraform-provider-equinix/docs/resources/network_bgp.md

 ## Attributes Reference

-* `uuid` - BGP peering configuration universally unique identifier
+* `uuid` - BGP peering configuration unique identifier
-* `device_id` - universally unique identifier of a network device that forms a connection with a given BGP peering
+* `device_id` - unique identifier of a network device that is a local peer in a given BGP peering configuration
 * `state` - BGP peer state, one of:
   * Idle
   * Connect